 - Wolf Whistle:

-- One of the bar patrons does this when we are introduced to Kelly James.
+- One of the bar patrons does the two-note whistle when we are introduced to the lovely Kelly James.

-- The parrot does this when Kelly kisses Nick when hes at her apartment.
+- The parrot does this noise when Kelly kisses Nick when hes at her apartment.

 - Valley Girl: The nameless redhead Nick takes out on a date after Kelly left him.